gvwilson/sensibleadventures/nardica/nardica.md

 Iffy rolled her eyes.
 "'Cuz they upped your gear and now you got it back?
-And 'cuz they're all prolly goin' to be in lockup once the governor's crew finish pawin' through that warehouse, now that they got cause to?
+And 'cuz they're all prolly goin' to be in lockup once the mayor's crew finish pawin' through that warehouse, now that they got cause to?
 I ain't stupid, you know."